 Submission of coursework: this guidance document covers the submission of summative assessment for all taught modules.
 This should also be considered good practice for formative assessment and should be followed where appropriate.
 Comprehensive information on eSubmission for staff and students is also available on the Help and Guidance pages on the DLE.

 phone numbers and information for crisis events

-Suicidal student: if you are concerned that a student may have suicidal thoughts you must urge them to contact their GP or make an appointment with student counselling through the Learning Gateway or on +44 1752 587676.
+Suicidal student: if you are concerned that a student may have suicidal thoughts you must urge them to contact their GP or make an appointment with student counselling through Student Services or on +44 1752 587676.

 Guidelines for action when dealing with students experiencing emotional, mental health difficulties and are at risk.

 If urgent, suicidal students can go to Accident and Emergency (24 hours) and request a mental health assessment.
 If you need to speak with someone because you are concerned about a student’s immediate well-being or safety, you can contact: